SchumacherFM/Magento-Markdown/README.md

 - Enable or disable Markdown EpicEditor per store view
 - Enable or disable loading of the EpicEditor via click in a textarea field per store view
 - Full configuration for Markdown EpicEditor
+- Enable EpicEditor in your custom module by adding the body CSS class name into the config field.
+- Defining a custom upload folder for Drag'n'Drop image upload.
+This folder will be created automatically and recursively.

 Every field which contains Markdown syntax must contain that detection tag otherwise it will not be parsed.